-- A. Paper chromatography.

-- B. Thin layers chromatography

-- C. Gel electrophoresis through photographs or through research laboratories

-- D. Familiarity with TEM & SEM.

-- E. Study of different ultra structures of cell organelles through photographs.
+- A. Paper chromatography. - B. Gel electrophoresis through photographs or through research laboratories - C. Familiarity with TEM & SEM. - D. Study of different ultra structures of cell organelles through photographs.

 6. Visit to a vermi-composting unit and submission of report.

 Note:- Some changes can be made in the practicals depending on the availability of material.